hidetatz/kubecolor/README.md

 ## Other features which currently unsupported but will be done in the future

-- [x] make it works with -w option
 - [ ] Configuring custom colors
-- [ ] specifying multiple resources at once (e.g. `kubectl get pod,replicaset`)
-  - This will actually work, but if you don't specify "--no-headers" it might look a bit strange.

 ## Supported kubectl version